uditbh123/finnish_waste_sorter/README.md

 - Real-World Performance: Successfully fixed the confusion between Shiny Plastic vs. Metal and Clear Plastic vs. Glass.

+## 📅 Dev Log: February 19, 2026
+*Milestone: Deep Learning Pipeline Overhaul & Webcam Integration.*

+Today, we completely rewrote the internal logic of our training and inference scripts to solve the "Domain Shift" problem (where the model memorizes backgrounds instead of the trash itself).
+We also unlocked real-time webcam testing.

+### 🎥 The Webcam Milestone (`src/app.py`)
+Up until now, we relied on static image uploads.
+Today, we fully integrated Streamlit's `st.camera_input` into our inference pipeline.
+The app now takes a live photo, applies our normalization math, runs it through our multi-crop AI, and outputs a prediction in seconds.
+This brings the project to its final intended form: a real-world, interactive tool.

+### 🧠 Logic Overhaul: `train_model.py`
+We changed how the model learns to force it to look at textures instead of backgrounds:
+* **Label Encoding Shift:** Changed `label_mode='int'` to `'categorical'`.
+This one-hot encoding was required to unlock advanced loss and augmentation math.
+* **MixUp Augmentation:** Added a custom `mixup_batch()` function.
+Instead of feeding the model one image, it blends two random images and their labels together (e.g., 60% plastic, 40% cardboard).
+This completely destroys the background context, forcing the AI to learn raw material textures.
+* **Focal Loss:** Replaced standard crossentropy with `CategoricalFocalCrossentropy`.
+Standard loss treats all mistakes equally; Focal Loss mathematically ignores easy classes (like Cardboard) and aggressively penalizes the model for missing edge cases (like Clear Plastic).
+* **Top-2 Accuracy Metric:** Added `TopKCategoricalAccuracy(k=2)`.
+Since trash can be highly ambiguous, we now track if the correct answer was at least in the model's top two guesses.

+### 🔬 Logic Overhaul: `predict.py`
+We rebuilt the inference script so the AI doesn't just "glance" at an image; it scans it thoroughly:
+* **6-View Test-Time Augmentation (TTA):** Upgraded our 3-crop TTA to a 6-crop TTA.
+The script now uses NumPy slicing to generate standard, flipped, center-crop, tight-center-crop, left-crop, and right-crop views.
+It averages the predictions across all 6 views to easily spot off-center objects.
+* **Entropy & Margin Diagnostics:** Added complex uncertainty math.
+The script now calculates **Margin** (Top 1 minus Top 2 probability) and **Entropy** (overall chaos of the prediction).
+This allows the system to clearly distinguish between *"I am confident, but the background is messy"* versus *"I have absolutely no idea what this is."*

 ## 📂 Project Structure

 ```text